Esri/defense-solutions-proofs-of-concept/reference-implementations/air-c2-cop/doc/Home.md

 <h3>Overview</h3>
 <p>The Air Operations Command and Control Common Operating Picture is a gallery of maps and apps for an Air Operations Officer to maintain a common operating picture for command and control.
 These include a 3D web application built in Web AppBuilder for situational awareness and analysis, an operations dashboard for real-time awareness and decision making, and story map journals to brief pre- and post-action.
-These applications all reference a central web map and web scene integrated with other real-time data inputs analyzed using GeoEvent Extension.<p>
+These applications all reference a central web map and web scene integrated with other real-time data inputs analyzed using GeoEvent Server.<p>
 <h3 id="requirements">Requirements</h3>
 <p>The Air C2 COP template requires specific technical experience and software.</p>
 <table class="bordered stripe lined-columns lined-rows">